Keeping you informed. Energy price news - January 2022

 Here’s a quick digest of what you might have read in the news

 - Current global wholesale energy prices are putting pressure on the energy market

-- Some smaller suppliers have ceased trading, because they can’t afford to buy energy at the current cost
+- Some suppliers have ceased trading, because they can’t afford to buy energy at the current cost

 Table of contents